noisebridge/PythonClass/lessons/django-intro/django-intro.md

     django-admin.py startproject <projectname>

+    you will soon notice that two folders with that projectname were created

     cd <projectname>

-    Now you can open this project folder and see what's inside!
+    Now open this new root folder and see all that's inside!
 I use:   subl .

     python manage.py runserver <port #>